ash-project/ash/documentation/topics/actions/update-actions.md

 The result is an `Ash.BulkResult`.
 A `{record_or_identifier, input}` whose record no longer exists becomes a per-row error: `Ash.Error.Changes.StaleRecord` when given a record, `Ash.Error.Query.NotFound` when given a bare identifier.
 So some rows can succeed while others fail, yielding a `:partial_success` result.

+Like other bulk actions, it supports notifications via `notify?: true` (send) and `return_notifications?: true` (return them on the result instead).
+They're emitted once every batch has committed.

 ## Running a standard update action

 All actions are run in a transaction if the data layer supports it.
 You can opt out of this behavior by supplying `transaction?: false` when creating the action.
 When an action is being run in a transaction, all steps inside of it are serialized because transactions cannot be split across processes.